 There are strict laws governing the employment of young people, including their involvement in theatre performances, filming or modelling assignments.
-The dates and times young people are allowed to perform are also regulated.
-Check the performance table for details.
+The dates and times young people can perform are also regulated.
+Check the legislation and guidance at NNCEE.

 When a licence is required

-A licence will always be required if a child has to take time off school to take part in a performance or activity.
-Please see Children Performance and Activities Licence legislation.
+A licence will always be required if a child must take time off school to take part in a performance or activity.
+Please see child performance and activities licence legislation.

 A licence is not required for a child to have time off school to attend an audition or casting, but it is good practice to ask the school for permission.